scania-digital-design-system/tegel/.github/PULL_REQUEST_TEMPLATE.md

 3. Run ...

 ## **Checklist before submission**
+- [ ] No accessibility violations in storybook
 - [ ] I have added unit tests for my changes (if applicable)
 - [ ] All existing tests pass
 - [ ] I have updated the documentation (if applicable)